dnguyensr/SundryEGA/README.md

 ### Rails Environment

 This project uses Ruby 2.4.0.
 The rails/webpacker gem will be included in a future feature branch to install React and to prepare for migrating to Rails 5.1.
 Refer to the JavaScript section for system configuration.
-Foreman still also be required to run both the rails server and Webpack.
+Foreman will also be required to run both the rails server and Webpack once React is added.

 **ENV:**
 Required ENV variables